Turkey Pumpkin Chili

 This version, is from Joy Bauer’s new cookbook Joy’s Simple Food Remedies; Tasty Cures For Whatever’s Ailing You.

 I love reading books that teach you how to use food as medicine.
-Her book tackles 20 of the most common everyday ailments and provides 60 recipes, to tackle them such as how to increase energy, ease aches and pains, boost brain power, reduce anxiety and stress, and more.
-If you’re a geek like me and love reading about the benefits of foods for your diet, this is a great book!
+Her book tackles 20 of the most common everyday ailments and provides 60 recipes.
+To tackle them such as how to increase energy, ease aches and pains, boost brain power, reduce anxiety and stress, and more.
+If you’re like me and love reading about the benefits of foods for your diet, this is a great book!

 This chili recipe is from her lower high blood pressure chapter.
 Within that chapter she creates recipe using those ingredients.
 Joy says, while high blood pressure can’t be cured, it can be managed with exercise and eating well, including these five tasty foods.